 Gen4 guide wrap finish sets new standards for ease of use and "on the wrap" performance.
 Gen4 raises the bar with the most forward thinking, chemically advanced air release protocol (XAR) on the market.
 Coupled with our exclusive TRU-BLU measure and mix technology GEN4 is by far the most user friendly guide wrap finish ever offered.
 For more information about our XAR bubble release protocol or TRU-BLU technology please see below for their technical data, suggested working properties, and mixing instructions section for more detailed information.
-All kits are packaged with two syringes, and 2 Yorker caps.

 Technical Data for Gen4 Guide Wrap Finish

 About Gen4: Gen4 High Build guide wrap finish provides the discriminating craftsman with the most forward thinking epoxy coating chemistry on the market.
 Utilizing the latest in air release and surface tension technology, Gen 4 offers what is possibly the finest combination of physical working properties that the custom rod market has ever seen.